marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-equipment-capability-application.md

 This document is part of a suite that includes:

-*  [GenCapPrin] — defines the generalized capability and refinement principles.
+* {{GenCapPrin}} defines the generalized capability and refinement principles.
-*  [BaseInventory] — defines how equipment occurrences are represented in a network inventory.
+* {{BaseInventory}} defines how equipment occurrences are represented in a network inventory.
-*  [EntitlementInventory] — defines how capability entitlements and licensed functionality are tracked.
+* {{EntitlementInventory}} defines how capability entitlements and licensed functionality are tracked.

 Together, these drafts describe a continuous trace:

-Capability → Entitlement → Inventory → Realization
+Capability -> Entitlement -> Inventory -> Realization

 ~~~ aasvg